-DPIPWE is gathering and reviewing information collected since the Great Forester Water Management Plan was adopted in 2003, to identify any water management issues and develop strategies to address them.
-Information will be posted here as it becomes available through the review and amendment process.
+DPIPWE has reviewed information collected since the Great Forester Water Management Plan was adopted in 2003, to identify water management issues and develop strategies to address them.

 Community water values

 Water is important to the Great Forester River catchment community for many reasons.
 A workshop with Consultative Group members was held on 9 August 2018, to identify and discuss the importance of water around the themes of economic, social, cultural and recreational, and environmental values.

 Great Forester River Catchment Water Management Plan Review and Amendment Project: Water-related values (258Kb

 The figure below summarises the values that were raised during the workshop.

 These values have been used to develop catchment-specific objectives for the amended Plan.